-The scenery of Red River, as I said before, is neither grand nor picturesque, yet, when the sun shines brightly on the waving grass, and glitters on the silver stream, and when the distant and varied cries of wild-fowl break in plaintive cadence on the ear, one experiences a sweet exulting happiness, akin to the feelings of the sailor when he gazes forth at early morning on the polished surface of the sleeping sea.
+The scenery of Red River, as I said before, is neither grand nor picturesque, yet, when the sun shines brightly on the waving grass, and glitters on the silver stream, and when the distant and varied cries of wild-fowl break in plaintive cadence on the ear, one experiences a sweet exulting happiness, akin to the feelings of the sailor when he gazes forth at early morn upon the polished surface of the sleeping sea.

-Such is Red River, and such the scenes on which I gazed in wonder, as I rode by the side of my friend and fellowclerk, M'Kenny, on the evening of my arrival at my new home.
-Mr M'Kenny was mounted on his handsome horse "Colonel." while I cantered by his side on a horse that afterwards bore me over many a mile of prairie land. is not every day that one has an opportunity of describing a horse like the one I then rode, so the reader will be pleased to have a little patience while I draw his portrait.
-In the first place, then, his name was "Taureau."
+Such is Red River, and such the scenes on which I gazed in wonder, as I rode by the side of my friend and fellow clerk, M'K-, on the evening of my arrival at my new home.
+Mr M'K---- was mounted on his handsome horse "Colonel," while I cantered by his side on a horse that afterwards bore me over many a mile of prairie land.
+It is not every day that one has an opportunity of describing a horse like the one I then rode, so the reader will be pleased to have a little patience while I draw his portrait.
+In the first place, then, his name was "Taureau," which, being interpreted, means pemican; although, wherein consisted his resemblance to pemican, I know not, unless indeed in this, that his good qualities did not become apparent at first sight.
 He was of a moderate height, of a brown colour, and had the general outlines of a horse, when viewed as that animal might be supposed to appear if reflected from the depths of a bad looking-glass.
 His chief peculiarity was the great height of his hind-quarters.
 In youth they had outgrown the fore-quarters, so that, upon a level road, you had all the advantages of riding down-hill.
-He cantered delightfully, trotted badly, walked slowly, and upon all and every occasion evinced a resolute pig-headedness, and a strong disinclination to accommodate his will to that of his rider.
+He cantered delightfully, trotted badly, walked slowly, and upon all and every occasion evinced a resolute pigheadedness, and a strong disinclination to accommodate his will to that of his rider.
 He was decidedly porcine in his disposition, very plebeian in his manners, and doubtless also in his sentiments.

-Such was the Bucephalus upon which I took my first ride over the Red River prairie; now swaying to and fro on his back as we galloped over the ground, anon stotting, in the manner of a recruit in a cavalry regiment as yet unaccustomed to the saddle, when he trotted on the beaten track; and occasionally, to the immense delight of M'Kenny, seizing tight hold of the saddle, as an uncertain waver in my body reminded me of Sir Isaac Newton's law of gravitation, and that any rash departure on my part from my understanding would infallibly lay me prostrate on the ground.
+Such was the Bucephalus upon which I took my first ride over the Red River prairie; now swaying to and fro on his back as we galloped over the ground, anon stotting, in the manner of a recruit in a cavalry regiment as yet unaccustomed to the saddle, when he trotted on the beaten track; and occasionally, to the immense delight of M'K--, seizing tight hold of the saddle, as an uncertain waver in my body reminded me of Sir Isaac Newton's law of gravitation, and that any rash departure on my part from my understanding, would infallibly lay me prostrate on the ground.

-Soon after my arrival I underwent the operation which my horse had undergone before me, viz., that of being broken in: the only difference being that he was broken in to the saddle and I to the desk.
-It is needless to describe the agonies I endured while sitting, hour after hour. on a long-legged stool, my limbs quivering for want of their accustomed exercise, while the twittering of birds, barking of dogs, lowing of cows, and neighing of horses, seemed to invite me to join them in the woods.
-Often, as my weary pen scratched slowly over the paper, their voices seemed to change to hoarse derisive laughter, as if they thought the little misshapen frogs croaking and whistling in the marshes freer far than their proud masters, who coop themselves up in smoky houses the live-long day, and call themselves the free, unshackled "lords of the creation!"
+Soon after my arrival, I underwent the operation which my horse had undergone before me, viz. that of being broken in; the only difference being, that he was broken in to the saddle and I to the desk.
+It is needless to describe the agonies I endured while sitting, hour after hour, on a long-legged stool, my limbs quivering for want of their accustomed exercise, while the twittering of birds, barking of dogs, lowing of cows, and neighing of horses, seemed to invite me to join them in the woods.
+Often, as my weary pen scratched slowly over the paper, their voices seemed to change to hoarse derisive laughter, as if they thought the little mis-shapen frogs croaking and whistling in the marshes, freer far than their proud masters, who coop themselves up in smoky houses the live-long day, and call themselves the free, unshackled "lords of the creation!"